Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: Introduction

 The low mass end of the supermassive black hole mass function is of particular interest, as this regime has the potential to provide unique insight into the evolution of black holes from the stellar mass to supermassive scales \citep[e.g.,][]{Kormendy13, Shankar16}, along with other questions of broad astrophysical interest including the possible importance of feedback for dwarf galaxies \citep{Silk2017, Bradford18}, and the dynamical evolution of dense stellar systems \citep[e.g.,][]{MillerHamilton02, Gurkan14}.
 The low-mass end of the black hole mass function contains black holes which will be prime sources of gravitational radiation for upcoming gravitational wave detectors in space (Laser Interferometer Space Antenna, e.g., \cite{Amaro-Seoane15_LISA, Amaro-SeoaneLISA17}).
 To determine predicted detection rates of gravitational wave signals independent measurements of the black hole number densities are required.
 A knowledge of the background massive black hole population will also aide in interpreting these future gravitational wave signals.
 TDEs naturally probe this low mass end of the black hole mass function, owing to the inverted dependence of TDE rate on black hole mass \cite{Rees88}.

-While detailed modelling of X-ray bright TDEs, both spectrally (e.g., \cite{Wen20}, \cite{Mummery_Wevers_23}), and in the time domain \citep{MumBalb20a}, results in constraints on the central black hole parameters which are typically consistent with those inferred from galactic scaling relationships, efforts to utilise the observed optical-UV emission from the TDE population have proven less successful. \citet{Hammerstein22} applied two different publicly available models to analyse the light curves of 30 TDEs discovered by the Zwicky Transient Facility (ZTF; \citealt{Graham19}), and found no correlation between the black hole masses predicted by these models and the masses of their host galaxies.
-This is despite a strong correlation being known to exist between central black hole mass and galactic mass \citep{Magorrian98,Ferrarese00}; see \citet{Greene20} for recent compilation.
+While detailed modelling of X-ray bright TDEs, both spectrally (e.g., \cite{Wen20}, \cite{Mummery_Wevers_23}), and in the time domain \citep{MumBalb20a}, results in constraints on the central black hole parameters which are typically consistent with those inferred from galactic scaling relationships, efforts to utilise the observed optical-UV emission from the TDE population have proven less successful. {While original analyses (e.g. \cite{Mockler19} and \cite{Ryu20}) argued that different models of the early time emission of TDEs produced black hole mass estimates ``consistent'' with galactic scaling relationships, these results where based on small sample sizes (9 and 12 TDEs respectively), and no statistical significance was quoted in these works.
+Later population studies with larger samples find low, or no, statistical significance.} \citet{Hammerstein23} applied {these} two different models to the light curves of 30 TDEs discovered by the Zwicky Transient Facility (ZTF; \citealt{Graham19}), and found no correlation between the black hole masses predicted by these models and the masses of their host galaxies.
+This is despite a strong correlation being known to exist between central black hole mass and galactic mass \citep{Magorrian98,Ferrarese00}; see \citet{Greene20} for recent compilation. {Similarly, \cite{Ramsden22} found only a very weak correlation between 29 TDE black hole masses estimated from the early time optical emission and their host galaxy bulge masses.
+The gradient of the TDE-only scaling relationship was at a $5\sigma$ tension with the pre-existing galactic scaling relationship \citep[e.g.,][]{Kormendy13} while being only $2\sigma$ away from an anti-correlation. }

 Forthcoming optical surveys such as Rubin/LSST are expected to discover potentially tens of thousands of TDEs \citet{vanVelzen19_ZTF, Bricman20}.
 Motivated by this, in this paper we highlight how the {\it late time} optical/UV emission of a TDE can be used as a powerful probe of the central black hole's mass {\it and} spin.